“Steve, you’ve got to think of every one of these deals as buying another headache… Do you really want THIS PARTICULAR headache?”

-Dozens of properties were being sold… But we didn’t bite on anything.
+Dozens of properties sold… But we didn’t bite on anything.
 The best property sold had a tax-assessed value of $266,000 – and it ended up selling for $40,000.

 Buying a $266,000 property for $40,000 sounds like a good deal to me.
-It seems like I could have potentially made a 200% return on that property.
+It seems like you could have potentially made a 200% return on that property.

 Brad didn’t bid on it.
 And he didn’t lose any sleep over it.
 In his case, he didn’t need THIS PARTICULAR headache.
 That deal would have been a small one for his business.
 It was nowhere near his office or any of his other operations.
 So he decided he didn’t need to spin his wheels on it.